Impact Recorders for Transformers Empower Accountability, Visibility, and Optimization

 How Impact Recorders for Transformers Optimize Logistics — and Enable Accountability

-Cynically, there would be a lot of finger-pointing and the company with the deepest pockets may well be stuck with the bill.
-Impact monitoring with data loggers — specifically, impact recorders for transformer transportation — eliminates that.
+When transformers arrive damaged, there can be a lot of finger-pointing and the company with the deepest pockets may well be stuck with the bill.
+Impact monitoring with data loggers — eliminates the finger-pointing and replaces that with facts.
 Because the ShockLog 298 records the time and, with the ShockLog 298 Satellite module, GPS coordinates of incidents, accountability is clear, restitution can be made, and everyone can return quickly to business as usual.

-There’s another benefit to this supply chain technology, too.
+There is another benefit to this supply chain technology.
 By understanding what happens during shipments, logistics managers can minimize future damage.

 For example, one manufacturer installed the ShockLog 298 data logger to transformers to record the direction, amplitude, and duration of impacts to its transformers.
-It learned that low frequency impacts that lasted more than 50 milliseconds were causing its transformers to fail.
-It responded by improving the design of the turbine.
-Then it set the ShockLog 298’s alarm thresholds to that point to ensure it was aware of future damage-inducing conditions so it could prevent damaged products from being installed.
+The company learned that low frequency impacts lasting more than 50 milliseconds were causing transformers to fail.
+By setting the ShockLog 298’s alarm thresholds to that point the logistics team was aware of damage-inducing conditions so it could prevent damaged products from being installed.

 Logistics managers can use this data to create a logistics baseline as to support trend analyses, helping managers prioritize changes to the product, packaging, carriers, or routes, they can determine whether those changes reduce their risks.

 Unlike many impact monitors, SpotSee’s ShockLog 298 generates automatic, user-friendly, mission reports that are compatible with Windows 10 and 7.
-Users can print individual events, slots, and summaries to analyze specific impact events.
 Peak values of threshold-exceeding impacts are shown in an easy-to-read chart with the date, time, direction, amplitude, and duration of multiple impacts for the X, Y, and Z axes.
 This data, plus a detailed impact curve, removes the guesswork from analyses.

 ShockLog 298 records up to 870 events and 262,000-time slots to ensure that all threshold events are recorded, despite long mission times.
 And, with up to 18 months of battery life, there’s no need to recharge or replace batteries mid-transit.

-The monitor is IP-67 rated.
-That means it is dust tight and can withstand submersion in up to 1 meter of water for at least 30 minutes.
+The ShockLog298 is IP-67 rated, which means it is dust tight and can withstand submersion in up to 1 meter of water for at least 30 minutes.
 It is designed for the harsh environments common to transformers.

 How to Use the ShockLog 298